Montreal, September 20, 2023

 Be careful of power lines when doing any outdoor work

 Power lines are part of our environment, so it can be easy to forget they’re there.
-Remember the most basic safety rule: don’t let anyone or anything get near power lines.
+Remember the most fundamental safety rule: don’t let anyone or anything near power lines.
 Be especially aware of the danger when working at heights and using long or tall equipment.
+Know the risks and call on professionals trained to work near power lines.

 Here’s what you should always do before climbing up somewhere or using long or tall equipment (ladder, long-handled skimmer, etc.)